joaopedro02/modak_data_challenge/README.md

 - select the local enviroment located at `.venv` as the kernel of the notebook.

 The report with the response of the challenge is in the [notebook](project_code/report.ipynb) togheter with the code used.
-There is also a .pdf copy of the notebook here with the results.
+There is also a [.html copy of the notebook](project_code/report.html) with the results.